Learn how to configure Managed OS for macOS for your supervised device fleet.

 Configuring Managed OS for macOS

 - Enter a Label to help differentiate this instance of Managed OS for macOS from others in your Library.
 These labels are not visible to end users, but are displayed throughout the Kandji admin interface.

 - Assign the Managed OS to a Blueprint.

 - Configure how upgrade installations of this major version of macOS should be enforced.
 Continuously Enforce will automatically initiate an upgrade on older versions of macOS, or users can upgrade on their own if you choose Install on-demand from Self Service.
 This is an option that can easily be differentiated between Blueprints by making additional copies of the same Managed OS for macOS.
-(Be sure to add unique and descriptive labels to help you identify them.)
+(Add unique and descriptive labels to help you identify them.)

 - Do Not Manage: This option will not manage OS updates.

-- Automatically Enforce New Updates: This option will allow you to pick a default time frame in which new updates will be enforced, meaning they will be used as the "floor", and will be calculated automatically by Kandji based on the date Apple released the update.
-When updating, Kandji always installs the latest available version of macOS that is approved by Kandji (which is displayed in the upper-right hand corner of the Library Item).
+Automatically Enforce New Updates and Manually Enforce a Minimum Version set a minimum OS version, or "floor," for which to compare a device's Os version to determine if it should update.
+The floor is automatically calculated based on the date Apple releases an update.
+When updating, Kandji always installs the latest available version of macOS that is approved by Kandji (which is displayed in the upper-right-hand corner of the Library Item).